-Air wash is a system where secondary air is drawn into the stove (by combustion) through the secondary air control and is deflected down the back face of the glass, thus preventing the smoke coming into contact with the glass.
+Air wash is a system where air is drawn into the stove (by combustion) through the air intake and is deflected down the inside face of the glass, thus preventing the smoke coming into contact with the glass.
 It does not mean that you will never have to clean the glass, but substantially lengthens the periods between having to do so.
-The airwash system works best when burning dry wood.
+The air-wash system works best when burning dry wood.
 Wet wood will produce more deposits on the glass.
 Also, deposits will form on the back of the glass when the stove is operated on low heat for extended periods (where fuel is only just smouldering).